The Department of Health (DOH) Children and Youth Evaluation Services (C-YES)

 • If your child/youth is NOT qualified for HCBS: and you do not agree with this decision you can ask for fair hearing.

-• If your child/youth is NOT qualified for HCBS or not approved for Medicaid, C-YES will provide you resources that may be available to you to help meet your needs (see Resources for Children/Youth Who Do Not Qualify for HCBS section below).
+• If your child/youth is NOT qualified for HCBS or not approved for Medicaid, C-YES will provide you with resources that may be available to you to help meet your needs (see Resources for Children/Youth Who Do Not Qualify for HCBS section below).

 If your child or youth is not qualified for HCBS, this does not mean that support is not available.
 New York State offers many other programs and services that may meet your needs.
 You can explore other options here: